Big Ten football predictions 2023: Conference standings, best game, conference champions

-The Big Ten will be heavily impacted by conference realignment in 2024 as the Oregon Ducks, UCLA Bruins, USC Trojans and Washington Huskies will join the conference.
+The Big Ten will be heavily impacted by conference realignment in 2024 as the Oregon Ducks, UCLA Bruins, USC Trojans and Washington Huskies are all set to join the conference.
 2023 will mark the final season where only 14 teams will compete in the conference as well as the final season of divisional play.

 Take a look at our predictions for the upcoming season below.